 To know what a strong candidate looks like, you need criteria to compare them against, so look to establish a benchmark score for each test given.

 Use your existing workforce for this, testing the strongest employees in whatever department you're hiring for.
-Cognitive skills are inherent, as opposed to taught skills, so you're likely to see similar levels of cognitive function in high calibre employees both present and future.
+Cognitive ability is inherent, as opposed to taught skills, so you're likely to see similar levels of cognitive function in high calibre employees both present and future.

 3. Administer Your Tests Early On